Summit Creek

 Evacuations and Sheltering:

-Curfew: There are currently no curfews in place.
+Curfew: No curfews are currently in place.

 Road and Infrastructure Closures: